Wumbobfuscation/Wumbobfuscation/README.md

     DWORD * pHintsTbl = (WORD *) (pBaseAddr + pExportDirAddr->AddressOfNameOrdinals);
 ```

 Once the Export Directory has been effectively mapped, the parsing process can begin.
-This is accomplished by referencing either the orginal number or the name of the function, depending on which is
+This is accomplished by referencing either the orginal number or the name of the function, depending on which is stored within the `sProcName` parameter.
+To determine whether or not `sProcName` stores an ordinal, the parameter is right shifted (`>>`) by 16 bits (2 bytes).
+If the result equals zero, the value is an ordinal and can be converted to a WORD and mapped to the `Base` field of the Export Directory and to a corresponding virtual address.

+If the value of `sProcName` is not an ordinal, it will be the function name itself.
+Using the Export Directory's `NumberOfNames` array to determine the size of the `AddressOfNames` array, the program then loops through the `AddressOfNames` array to match the function name stored in `sProcName` parameter to its equivalent exported function.
+A pointer to the virtual address of the function is then stored in the `pProcAddr` variable.

 ```c++
 // resolve function by ordinal